mkingsnorth/starship_generator_docs/docs/controls.rst

         Doing this will allow you to control a modifier's randomness separately to other modifiers.
 For instance, you may wish to control the *Panels* modifier separately.

+* **Show Wire**: Show the wireframe of the object in the viewport.
 * **Min Scale**: Minimum Scale of the randomly generated objects.
 * **Max Scale**: Maximum Scale of the randomly generated objects.
+* **Min No. Extrusions**: Minimum number of Face Extrusions created in the generated objects.
+* **Max No. Extrusions**: Maximum number of Face Extrusions created in the generated objects.
 * **Min Extrusion**: Minimum Extrusions created in the generated objects.
 * **Max Extrusion**: Maximum Extrusions created in the generated objects.
 * **Min Taper**: Minimum Extrude Taper in the generated objects.
 * **Max Taper**: Maximum Extrude Taper in the generated objects.
+* **Min Slide**: Minimum direction of Extruded Faces in the generated objects.
+* **Max Slide**: Maximum direction of Extruded Faces in the generated objects.
+* **Decimate Faces**: Whether to use the Decimate modifier to reduce face count.
+This may be useful to be turned off when using :ref:`Displacement<Use Procedural Displacement for Panels>`.
 * **Object Octree Depth**: This changes the detail of the Remesh in the objects.
 Lower values are simpler objects.
 * **Object Subdivisions**: This controls number of subdivisions for the generated objects.
 * **Min SubD Crease**: This controls the minimum subdivision crease for the generated objects.